Rangers vs. Angels Player Props Betting Odds

 Semien Stats

-- Semien has recorded 79 hits with 20 doubles, two triples, nine home runs and 28 walks.
-He has driven in 51 runs with seven stolen bases.
+- Semien has 79 hits with 20 doubles, two triples, nine home runs, 29 walks and 51 RBI.
+He's also stolen seven bases.

 Semien Recent Games